Big Data Distributed Systems Packaging Virtual EnvSee in schedule Download/View Slides

 The auditor will get an overview of the challenges of Python packaging for distributed applications and see code samples that can be applied in his own project.

-Type: Talk (45 mins); Python level: Intermediate; Domain level: Advanced
+Type: Talk (45 mins); Python level: Intermediate; Domain level: Intermediate

 Originally from Germany Fabian is living in France since 15 years.
 He worked as a software engineer for several companies covering domains such as Ad Tech, Travel Booking Systems, Real Estate and Solar Cells.

 Fabian joined Criteo in beginning of 2016.
 He now works on the Machine Learning platform.